 No, you cannot.
 Currently, each product is eligible for only one DJI Care Refresh.
 The service plan cannot be renewed after it expires.

-Third, DJI keeps their options open.
+Third, DIJ keeps their options open.
 They may ship you a refurbished replacement drone (emphasis added).

 7、How do I replace my aircraft under DJI Care Refresh?